canro91/canro91.github.io/_posts/2019-09-16-RotatingArray.md

 tags: tutorial interview csharp
 ---

-There you are.
-You start to feel confident in your interview.
-You have already gone through [some]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}) [exercises]({% post_url 2019-08-29-TimeComplexity %}).
+Here you are in another interview.
+You start to feel confident from your last interview.
+You have already evaluated [postfix expressions]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}) and solved the [two-number sum problem]({% post_url 2019-08-29-TimeComplexity %}).
 Now, the interviewer challenges you with a new exercise.
-So, you open a new tab or create a new file in your editor.
+Open a new tab or create a new file in your editor.
 And, start!

-## Problem
+## Shift elements of an array

+Your interviewer asks you to shift all elements of an array to the right.
+Here it goes,

 > _Given an array of integers and an integer k, rotate all elements k positions to the right.
-For example: After rotating [1,2,3,4,5,6] two positions is [5,6,1,2,3,4]_
+For example: After rotating [1,2,3,4,5,6] two positions to the right is [5,6,1,2,3,4]_

-## Solution

-### Obivous one
+## Obivous solution: loop and bound checking

-Your first approach is to roll a loop through the array and put in another array each element shifted to the right.
+Your first approach is to roll a loop through the array and put in a second array each element shifted to the right.

 You have to take care of elements near the end of the array.
 Otherwise, you will get outside of the array and an exception will be thrown.
 So, you add an `if` to check you keep it inside the bounds.

 Something like this:

 ```csharp
 static int[] Shift(int[] array, int k)